kiran94/prfiesta/README.md

 ### Output

-You can control the output type using the `--output_type` option.
+You can control the output type using the `--output-type` option.
 Supported options:

 - `csv` (default)
 - `parquet`